The stochastic fractional nonlinear Schr\"odinger equations in $H^{\alpha}$ and structure-preserving algorithm: Stochastic symplecticity

 In Table 1, the global mass conservation is presented with different powers $\alpha=0.6,0.75,0.9$, $\epsilon=0.01$, $\sigma=1$, and various time values, denoted as $t$.
 The table illustrates that our numerical method maintains mass conservation.

-Figure 7 shows the energy evolution with $\alpha=0.6$, $\lambda=-1$ and $\varepsilon=0.01$, by using the midpoint scheme and the same initial condition.
+Figure 1~ and Figure 2~ depict the profile of the numerical solution $|u(x,t)|$ for a single trajectory with various powers $\alpha=0.6,0.7,0.8,0.95$, $\varepsilon=0.01$, and different $\lambda$.
+Figure 3 and Figure 4~ illustrate the profile of the numerical solution $|u(x,t)|$ for a single trajectory with different powers $\alpha=0.6,0.7,0.8,0.95$, $\varepsilon=0.1$, and different $\lambda$.
+Figure 5 and Figure 6~ show the profile of the numerical solution $|u(x,t)|$ for a single trajectory with different powers $\alpha=0.6,0.7,0.8,0.95$, $\varepsilon=1$, and different $\lambda$.
+From the above six figures, it is evident that minor noise does not disrupt the solitary wave and does not hinder its propagation, while high-level noise can affect the velocity of the solitary wave.
+Figure 7 shows the energy evolution with $\alpha=0.6$, $\lambda=-1$, and $\varepsilon=0.01$, by using the midpoint scheme and the same initial condition.
 We can find that the energy is no longer constant in the stochastic case.